Before Your Vaccine

 If I currently have COVID-19 can I still get the vaccine?

 Vaccination should be deferred until recovery and you have met the criteria to discontinue isolation.
+Once this has been completed, you are eligible to get the vaccine.

 If I was recently exposed to COVID-19 and am currently quarantined, can I go get the vaccine?